clux/facemaulers/east/acropolis.md

 #### Chamber
 A large mass of dark wines wrapped around an oozing black mass, all dangling from the ceiling, and further connected to a platform.
 Immediately below, you catch the beginnings of an enormous ribcage.
 As you peek further, you see enormous skeletal mass slowly shift.
 An enormous vertebraed neck, with bony coils and shining black adamantine plates attached; together forming a black plate necklace.
 Its face, an enormous, but majestic skull, with huge lifted cheekbones, and two dark glowing blue eyes embedded within.
+Fresh black droopy liquid cover its shiny skeletal body.

 As it spots you, you see a shift in its facial bones as it struggles against a lingering chain attached to the platform above.
 Face tilts to the side, almost like there's a bit of recognition, but then it tilts back.

 ([[felgolos]] has become a full ancient dracolich.
-But needs to be freed; sever the placenta.)
+Still attached to placenta.)

 If they don't trigger the alarm:
 - They have time to see Felgolos, bit of time to recognise the lay of the land